 Abstract

-Large organisations are critical to halting and reversing biodiversity loss, yet most of their impacts are hidden in complex supply chains.
-Robust strategies to fully identify, quantify, trace, and begin to mitigate these impacts remain rare.
-Here we present a generalisable workflow for assessing and addressing supply chain impacts on biodiversity and then apply it to the University of Oxford’s biodiversity impacts.
-We show how organisations can evaluate traceability and transparency in their supply chains, estimate region-specific biodiversity impacts, and harness collaborations for impact mitigation.
-Among Oxford's 131 highest-spend suppliers, only 18 disclosed raw material origins and just two offered product life cycle assessments, evidencing the major traceability gap and underscoring the systemic barriers to accountability and need for supplier engagement.
-Using Oxford’s coffee supply chain as a case study, we apply life cycle impact assessment to estimate the coffee procurement biodiversity footprint and demonstrate how collaborations could translate these insights into practical interventions.
+Large organisations are critical to halting and reversing biodiversity loss, and increasingly making bold commitments for nature.
+However, translating commitments into action requires robust strategies to fully identify, quantify, trace, and act.
+This is particularly pertinent because most organisational impacts are hidden within complex supply chains.
+Here we present a novel, generalised, and scalable approach to assessing and addressing supply chain impacts on biodiversity, demonstrating its applicability using a large organisation (Oxford University).
+We show how organisations can evaluate supply chain traceability and transparency, estimate region-specific biodiversity impacts, and harness collaborations for impact mitigation.
+Among Oxford's 131 highest-spend suppliers, only 18 disclosed raw material origins, with two offering product life-cycle assessments, evidencing the major traceability gap resulting in a systemic accountability barrier.
+We home in on a single product (coffee) to demonstrate how organisations could move beyond diagnosis to action: Applying life cycle impact assessment to estimate Oxford's coffee procurement biodiversity footprint and demonstrate translation of these insights into practical, collaborative interventions with in-country partners.
 By shifting the focus beyond diagnosing supply chains as a major driver of biodiversity loss to delivering actionable solutions, this study provides a scalable pathway for large organisations to contribute to global nature recovery.

 DOI